mmarkus13/ness78-project/README.md

 # ness78-project
-### The Socio-Economic Source Code for the 2026 Shift
+### The Socio-Economic Source Code for the Convergence

 > **"He who has a Why to live for can bear almost any How."** — Nietzsche/Frankl

 Welcome, Admin Node.
 You have accessed the **ness78-project**.
-This repository contains the synthesized "Norris Units" for navigating the upcoming technological and social convergence.
+This repository contains the synthesized "Norris Units" for navigating the ongoing technological and social convergence.
 This is not a manifesto; it is a **Technical Specification for Sovereignty**.

 ---